ParaCoToUl/noarr-structures/docs/BasicUsage.md

 ### Copying or Moving a Bag

 When defined as in the example above, `unique_bag` behaves like a `std::unique_ptr`.
 It cannot be copied, and moving it clears the original (makes it null).
-On the other hand, `ref_ptr` behaves like a reference or raw pointer.
+On the other hand, `ref_bag` behaves like a reference or raw pointer.
 There is no difference between copying and moving (both the original and the new bag are valid and point to the same data, neither being the owner).

 It is possible to get a reference bag pointing to a unique bag: